hlynurarni/Deep_learning_02456_FProject/README.md

 ](https://github.com/joonleesky/train-procgen-pytorch)

-Notebook with code that can recreate the results are in this link <nbviewer>
+Notebook inclduing the code to recreated the results can be seen in this [link](https://nbviewer.jupyter.org/github/hlynurarni/Deep_learning_02456_FProject/blob/master/Notebooks_turnin/PPO_notebook_combined.ipynb).
+If there is interest to see the jupyter notebook file it can be found [here](https://github.com/hlynurarni/Deep_learning_02456_FProject/blob/master/Notebooks_turnin/PPO_notebook_combined.ipynb).